modelscope/FunASR/docs/benchmark/realtime_ws_benchmark.md

 final decodes that are not representative of every meeting or voice-agent workload.

+## Receive Pressure Acceptance

+The bounded receive FIFO and deferred provisional decodes must be evaluated separately from acoustic throughput.
+Record both receive limits, actual `websockets` version, frame size and send interval, and whether the load is paced or a burst.
+With `--log-decode-profile`, retain the receive high-water observations (`peak_messages`, `peak_bytes`, `skipped_partials`) and engine profile together.

+Acceptance covers: Ping/Pong during a finite decode stall; explicit close1013 when either receive limit is exceeded; no silent PCM loss/reordering; ordered START, hotword/language changes, COMMIT and STOP; full completed-segment inputs;
+and reader/worker cleanup after disconnect or cancellation.
+A disconnected or overloaded session is a failed session, not a completed final.
+The queue limits do not bound the whole process: protocol and session buffers remain additional.

+Fewer partials mean different work and potentially different context/fallback observations.
+Compare first text, preview freshness, complete transcripts and final latency alongside request counts and encoded seconds; a lower wall time alone is not a win.
+Keep low-concurrency interactive cases in the matrix, then run the reporter's L20 paced47-second/16-client workload and another GPU before claiming a performance fix.
+Synthetic blocked-decoder tests establish transport behavior only; they do not demonstrate GPU capacity or resolve issue#3528.

 ## Report Template

 When publishing a realtime WebSocket benchmark or issue report, include: